Healthcare in Mexico

-Healthcare in Mexico is provided by public institutions run by government departments, private hospitals and clinics, and private physicians.
-It is largely characterized by a special combination of coverage mainly based on the employment status of the people.
-Every Mexican citizen is guaranteed no cost access to healthcare and medicine according to the Mexican constitution and made a reality with the “Institute of Health for Well-being”, or INSABI.
+Healthcare in Mexico is a multifaceted system comprising public institutions overseen by government departments, private hospitals and clinics, and private physicians.
+It is distinguished by a unique amalgamation of coverage predominantly contingent upon individuals' employment statuses.
+Rooted in the Mexican constitution's principles, every Mexican citizen is entitled to cost-free access to healthcare and medication.
+This constitutional mandate was translated into reality through the auspices of the Instituto de Salud para el Bienestar (Institute of Health for Well-being), abbreviated as INSABI; however, INSABI was discontinued in 2023.

-The Mexican Federal Constitution places main responsibility on the state in providing national health to the population.
+The 1917 Mexican Federal Constitution delineates the fundamental principles and structure of the Mexican government, including its obligations to its citizens in various sectors, notably health care.
+Within its provisions, the Constitution allocates primary responsibility to the state for ensuring the provision of national health services to the populace.

-This segmentation in the system has allowed private organizations and offices run by physicians to offer a variety of healthcare options to people who can afford it and are willing to pay for it.
-The overall structure of the Mexican health system is in a continually developing and heterogenous state, and this is reflected in national health statistics and accessibility standards observed in the country.
+The segmentation within the Mexican healthcare system has facilitated the emergence of private organizations and medical practices operated by physicians, thereby offering a diverse array of healthcare options to individuals with the means and inclination to procure such services.

+In the realm of epidemiological research focused on Mexico's healthcare landscape, Jorge L. León-Cortés has conducted significant investigations into the historical backdrop of the nation, particularly spanning the years 2012 to 2018.
+León-Cortés' studies have illuminated a concerning trend characterized by a marked increase in the prevalence of communicable diseases and chronic conditions within the Mexican populace, exerting considerable impact on life expectancies and mortality rates during this period.
+The structural configuration of the Mexican health system is characterized by ongoing evolution and considerable heterogeneity, manifesting in diverse national health statistics and varying accessibility standards observed across the country.

 History

 In Mexico, the sixteenth century Badianus Manuscript described medicinal plants available in Central America.
-Dr. Erick Estrada Lugo, Researcher-Professor in Phytotechnics at the State of Mexico's Chapingo Autonomous University, told the National Autonomous University of Mexico’s digital magazine that “at least 90% of the population uses medicinal plants,” citing figures from Mexico's Secretariat of Health.
+Dr. Erick Estrada Lugo, Researcher-Professor in Phytotechnics at the State of Mexico's Chapingo Autonomous University, told the National Autonomous University of Mexico's digital magazine that "at least 90% of the population uses medicinal plants," citing figures from Mexico's Secretariat of Health.
 These include plants like Aloe vera, Arnica, and Valeriana.

 Hospitals were established in Mexico in the early 16th century, including ones exclusively for Indians.
 Some were established by the crown, others by private endowment, but most by the Catholic Church.
 Bishop Vasco de Quiroga established hospital complexes in Michoacan in the sixteenth century.
 In Mexico City, conqueror Hernán Cortés established the Hospital de Jesús Nazareno for Indians, which still functions as a hospital.

 The Hospicio Cabañas in Guadalajara, Jalisco, Mexico, was founded in 1791.
 It is still functioning and is now a World Heritage Site.
 It is one of the oldest and largest hospital complexes in Latin America.
 The complex was founded by the Bishop of Guadalajara to combine the functions of a workhouse, hospital, orphanage, and almshouse.